deterministic-arts/DartsCLEmailAddress/README.md

   structure class `address` for details about address ordering.

 - Class: `mailbox`

+  A mailbox is basically an `address` combined with a display name.
+  This class itself does not actually provide anything interesting.
+It merely exists for the purpose of type discrimination.

 - Class: `basic-mailbox`

+  This is a concrete implementation of the `mailbox` protocol.
+  Instances have two slots `mailbox-address` and `mailbox-display-name`.

 - Function: `mailbox` _object_ &rarr; _mailbox_

+  Tries to coerce its argument _object_ into an instance of class `mailbox`, according to the following rules:

+    - if _object_ is already an instance of `mailbox`, it is returned directly

+    - if _object_ is an `address`, a new `basic-mailbox` is created, whose address part is `object`, and whose display name is `nil`.

+    - if _object_ is a string, it is parsed according to the RFC `mailbox` production, and the results are used to construct a new `basic-mailbox`.

+  If this function cannot convert its argument into a `mailbox`, it signals an error of type `type-error`.

 - Generic Function: `mailboxp` _object_ &rarr; _result_

+  Tests, whether _object_ fulfills the `mailbox` protocol.
+This condition is always true by definition for subclasses of class `mailbox`.
+It may additionally be true for other objects.

 - Generic Function: `mailbox-address` _object_ &rarr; _address_

+  Answers the `address` instance, which describes the actual email address associated with mailbox _object_.
+This method is part of the core mailbox protocol, and must be implemented by all objects, which want to participate in that protocol.

 - Generic Function: `mailbox-display-name` _object_ &rarr; _result_

+  Answers the display name associated with the given mailbox instance _object_.
+This function is part of the core mailbox protocol and must be implemented by all objects, which want to participate in that protocol.

 - Generic Function: `mailbox-local-part` _object_ &rarr; _result_

+  Answers the local part string of this mailbox's address.
+  The default method simply extracts the `address-local-part` from the object returned by `mailbox-address` when applied to the given _object_.

 - Generic Function: `mailbox-domain` _object_ &rarr; _result_

+  Answers the domain string of this mailbox's address.
+  The default method simply extracts the `address-domain` from the object returned by `mailbox-address` when applied to the given _object_.

 - Generic Function: `mailbox-string` _object_ &rarr; _result_

+  Constructs a string representation of the given mailbox instance.
+The result is required to be a well-formed RFC 5322 email address parsable using the `mailbox` production.
+The default method should be usable by almost all concrete `mailbox` implementations.